-Here $F: D \subseteq X \to Y$ is a nonlinear operator between Banach spaces X, Y. To solve such problems one may use the technique of successive linearization.
-Given a starting value $u_0 \in D$ one solves with the Fréchet-Derivative F'.
-Then the next iterate is obtained as
+Here $F: D \subseteq X \rightarrow Y$ is a nonlinear operator between Banach spaces X, Y. To solve such problems one may use the technique of successive linearization.
+For the formulation of Newton's Method in Banach spaces we need the following definitions